 My interdisciplinary research and teaching broadly explore transformations in environment and society through 20th-/21st-Century British and Irish literature, as well as film and media culture.
-This work is situated in the environmental and energy humanities, examining issues related to contested territory, literary cartography, spatial injustices, narratives of fear about energy futures, and cultural approaches to climate change, as they relate to the United Kingdom, Ireland, the North Atlantic, and in some global culture.
+This work is situated in the environmental and energy humanities, examining issues related to contested territory, literary cartography, spatial injustices, narratives of fear about energy futures, and cultural approaches to climate change — as they relate to the United Kingdom, Ireland, the North Atlantic, and in some global culture.

-My authored and edited books include: Ecological Exile: Spatial Injustice & Environmental Humanities (forthcoming, 2017), Contentious Terrains: Boglands, Ireland, Postcolonial Gothic (2016), which is a finalist for the 2016 ASLE Ecocriticism Book Prize and the 2016 International Gothic Association Book Prize, Unfolding Irish Landscapes: Tim Robinson, Culture, and Environment (co-ed, 2016), and Eco-Joyce: The Environmental Imagination of James Joyce (co-ed, 2014), as well as one special journal issue on Irish Environmental Humanities for the Canadian Journal of Irish Studies (co-ed, 2017).
+My authored and edited books include: Ecological Exile: Spatial Injustice & Environmental Humanities (forthcoming, Jan.
+2018), Contentious Terrains: Boglands, Ireland, Postcolonial Gothic (2016), which was a finalist for the 2016 ASLE Ecocriticism Book Prize and the 2016 International Gothic Association Book Prize, Unfolding Irish Landscapes: Tim Robinson, Culture, and Environment (co-ed, 2016), and Eco-Joyce: The Environmental Imagination of James Joyce (co-ed, 2014), as well as one special journal issue on Irish Environmental Humanities for the Canadian Journal of Irish Studies (co-ed, 2017).
 My essays on literature, film, and media have appeared in international peer-reviewed journals, such as Visual Culture in Britain, Environmental History, Oxford Bibliographies, Irish Studies Review, Photography and Culture, Gothic Studies, and Asian Cinema, as well as in numerous collections.
 Additionally, I have been invited to give many talks at universities in Canada, France, the United States, Ireland, and Scotland.